 My aunts and mother spoke about sailing to Africa on a German freight steamer that stopped in every port to load on huge bunches of bananas, animals and other freight with a cargo crane.
 They remembered papayas as big as watermelons; chartreuse-and-shocking-pink caterpillars that fell from the trees on rainy days; armies of half-inch-long driver ants that traveled en masse through their house and bit them in their sleep.
 They talked about drawing sap from rubber trees and chewing it like gum, and the industrial school where my grandfather introduced self-sustaining trades to the men of southern Cameroun.

-A year after I filmed the interviews in Cincinnati Aunt Winifred mentioned, almost casually, that she and Esther would join a Presbyterian Church-sponsored tour of Cameroun in December 1989.
+A year after I filmed the interviews in Cincinnati Aunt Winifred mentioned, almost casually, that she and Esther would be joining a Presbyterian Church-sponsored tour of Cameroun in December 1989.
 I wasted no time booking the tour for myself and videographer Fawn Yacker, who had filmed the interviews in Cincinnati.
-There were about 15 people in our delegation, Fawn and I by far the youngest.
+There were about 15 people in our delegation.
 We flew from Paris to to Cameroun on Air France, and survived a domestic Air Cameroun flight from the port city Douala to the capital Yaounde — on a rickety plane with overhead compartments that flapped open during takeoff and seats that shook because they weren’t sufficiently bolted to the floor.

 From Yaounde we traveled overland by bus to the villages where Presbyterians established missions in the early 20th century: Kribi, Sakbayeme, Lolodorf and Elat, where my mother and aunts were born and grew up speaking the native language Bulu.
 In each town we were treated like V.I.P.s and greeted with long receiving lines, sometimes half a mile long.
 People danced, sang, played drums.
 In Elat we were given a special concert inside the church, where five choirs sang, each one sensational.
 There was great food: lots of plantains, yams and maize, and the mysterious “bush meat” which indicates an animal, species unspecified, that was killed in the wild.
 We met village elders who knew my grandparents and remembered Esther, Roberta and Winifred as little girls.